 - Health certificates – All health certificates must be up to date.

-Most Italians live with their parents until around the age of 30, family is an important amongst Italian but the high house prices probably encourage individuals to move out later.
-The high house prices is a factor to consider before moving to Italy, although they are usually old and small they are well maintained.
+The high house prices is a factor to consider before moving to Italy.
+Although houses are usually old and small, they are usually well maintained.
 But the price isn’t the same everywhere.
 For example the south of Italy is a lot cheaper than the north, this being said houses in popular cities will also be more expensive than those in small rural villages.
-Below is a rough estimate of the main city costs in popular cities in Italy.
+Here are some tips when trying to find housing in Italy:

 - It is better to deal with an agency regarding leasing contracts and legal matters than with the owners of the properties directly.